NikoRestifo/Movie-Recommendation-Generator/README.md

 ## Installation

-Fork [this repo] (https://github.com/NikoRestifo/Movie-Recommendation-Generator), then clone or download the forked repo onto your local computer (for example to the Desktop), then navigate there from the command-line:
+Fork [this repo](https://github.com/NikoRestifo/Movie-Recommendation-Generator), then clone or download the forked repo onto your local computer (for example to the Desktop), then navigate there from the command-line:

 ```sh
 cd ~/Desktop/Movie-Recommendation-Generator-py/